signalogic/SigSRF_SDK/mediaTest_readme.md

     ```
     .sdp files should be basic text files, with either CR line endings (typical for Linux) or CRLF (typical for Windows).

-2) As contents of SIP Invite or other SDP info packets within input packet flow.
+2) As contents of SIP Invite or other SDP info packets contained in packet flow.
 This also works for [encapsulated streams](#user-content-encapsulatedstreams).

 #### Command Line SDP File